vektorlab/pyvideo2/content/posts/the_python_and_the_elephant_large_scale_natural_language_processing_with_nltk_and_dumbo_(#120).md

 Speakers: [Dr. Jimmy J Lin, Nitin Madnani]
 Tags: [dumbo, nltk, pycon, pycon2010]
 ThumbnailUrl: 'http://a.images.blip.tv/Pycon-PyCon2010ThePythonAndTheElephantLargeScaleNaturalLangua697.png'
-Title: '"The Python and the Elephant: Large Scale Natural Language Processing with NLTK and Dumbo (#120)"'
+Title: 'The Python and the Elephant: Large Scale Natural Language Processing with NLTK and Dumbo (#120)'
 date: '2010-02-19'
 ---
 The Python and the Elephant: Large Scale Natural Language Processing with NLTK